Trinity Health Sys Behavioral Medical Center

 Trinity Health Sys Behavioral Medical Center - Steubenville, OH

-Trinity Health Sys Behavioral Medical Center is a mental health and addiction rehab center located at 380 Summit Avenue in the 43952 zip code in Steubenville, OH.
+Trinity Health Sys Behavioral Medical Center is a substance and mental health rehab center located at 380 Summit Avenue in the 43952 zip code in Steubenville, OH.
 It is operated by a private non-profit organization.
 Trinity Health Sys Behavioral Medical Center provides naltrexone administration and suboxone prescription.
-Some of the treatment approaches used by Trinity Health Sys Behavioral Medical Center include anger management, brief intervention and counseling for trauma victims.
-Trinity Health Sys Behavioral Medical Center also specializes in detox services and offers residential benzodiazepines detox, cocaine detoxification and inpatient opioid detoxification.
-Trinity Health Sys Behavioral Medical Center provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and long term rehab.
-It also provides inpatient dual diagnosis treatment, residential substance use treatment and inpatient detox.
+Some of the treatment approaches used by Trinity Health Sys Behavioral Medical Center include relapse prevention, cognitive behavioral therapy and counseling for trauma victims.
+Trinity Health Sys Behavioral Medical Center also specializes in detox services and offers inpatient alcohol detox, residential benzodiazepines detox and inpatient opioid detox.
+Trinity Health Sys Behavioral Medical Center provides regular outpatient treatment, residential detoxification and 30 day inpatient rehab.
+It also provides inpatient detox, inpatient dual diagnosis treatment and residential substance use treatment.

 Address: 380 Summit Avenue, Steubenville, OH 43952